agronholm/anyio/README.rst

   :alt: Gitter chat

-AnyIO is a asynchronous compatibility API that allows applications and libraries written against it to run unmodified on asyncio_, curio_ and trio_.
+AnyIO is a asynchronous compatibility API that allows applications and libraries written against it to run unmodified on either asyncio_ or trio_.

 It bridges the following functionality: